EkType/Baloo/README.md

 ![Baloo](http://rawgit.com/girish-dalvi/Baloo/master/Promotion/Baloo_header.png "Baloo")

 A perfect blend of pointy paws in a coat of fur, Baloo is an affable display typeface by Ek Type.
-Available in nine Indian scripts along with a Latin counterpart, the family is Unicode compliant and libre licensed.
+Available in ten Indian scripts along with a Latin counterpart, the family is Unicode compliant and libre licensed.

 Baloo is a distinctive heavy spurless design with a subtle tinge of playfulness and all the bare necessities of type.
 Snuggling several scripts under a single weight, the typeface focuses on giving equal justice to every act of this gentle jungle affair to secure single and multi-script use.
 Carefree yet confident, warm yet entertaining, sprightly yet intelligible, Baloo infuses life everywhere it goes.

-The Baloo project develops nine separate fonts with unique local names for each of the nine Indic Scripts.
+The Baloo project develops ten separate fonts with unique local names for each of the ten Indic Scripts.
 Each font supports one Indic subset plus Latin, Latin Extended, and Vietnamese.

 - Baloo for Devanagari